deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 By training a model on a dataset, your algorithm learns to extract those specific features of the data that are useful signals for classifying the target input, the features that distinguish one species from another.

 Training is the repeated attempt to classify inputs based on various machine-extracted features.
 It consists of two main steps: the comparison of those guesses with the real answers in a test set; and the reward or punishment of the net as it moves closer to or farther from the correct answers.
-With sufficient data and training, this net could be unleashed to classify unsupervised iris data with a fairly precise expectation of its future accuracy.
+With sufficient data and training, this net could be unleashed to classify unsupervised iris data with a fair expectation of its future accuracy.

-You should see some output from running that last line, if debugs are turned on.

 ### **Evaluating our results**